 Now that we’ve established the reasoning behind your shitty situation (literally), here are some tips to make things go a little smoother.
 So that you are prepared for period poops and all the other symptoms that come with it, we suggest tracking your period with period apps so that you can prep your body for what’s to come.

 We know that you’re craving so many different foods while on your period, and leafy greens are probably not one of them.
 We want mac and cheese, pizza, ice cream, the works.
 Another big one is coffee.
-It is our morning fuel, but it is known that caffeine is not the best to consume while on your period.
 One reason is obviously the pooping but it can increase your chances of having symptoms like cramping.
 So next time you’re hangry for some fries, switch that out for more fibrous foods (chia seeds, bananas, avocados, etc.) and your body will thank you later.

-Taking probiotics can help too!
-We’re a little biased, but our DD Probiotic is great because it can help support your digestive health and keep your vaginal yeast and bacteria balanced, too.
-Win, win!
+Taking certain types of probiotics can be a good move too!
 This can be a great way to help regulate healthier poops while on your period (or anytime).